-Dr Fuschia Sirois is a Reader in the Department of Psychology at the University of Sheffield, and a former Tier II Canada Research Chair in Health and Well-being (2011-2015).
+Fuschia Sirois is a Professor in the Department of Psychology at the University of Sheffield, and a former Tier II Canada Research Chair in Health and Well-being (2011-2015).
 She is the author of over 115 peer reviewed journal articles, 7 books, 18 book chapters, and over 200 conference papers.
 She is an Associate Editor for several professional journals including PLOS ONE, BMC Public Health, BMC CAM, and is on the editorial board of Anxiety, Stress, and Coping, and the European Journal of Integrative Medicine.
-Dr. Sirois is a member of the Centre for Loneliness Studies at the University of Sheffield, and the Healthy Lifespan Institute at the University of Sheffield.
+Prof. Sirois is a member of the Centre for Loneliness Studies at the University of Sheffield, and the Healthy Lifespan Institute at the University of Sheffield.

 Dr Sirois’ research has been funded by the Social Sciences and Humanities Council, Canada (SSHRC), Canadian Institutes of Health Research (CIHR), the Canadian Foundation for Innovation (CFI), the Economic and Social Research Council, UK (ESRC), the Engineering and Physical Sciences Research Council, UK (EPSRC), Crohn’s & Colitis UK, Australian Rotary Health, NHS: Sheffield Hospitals Charity Trust, Unilever/Ponds, and the Welsh Assembly Government.